tursics/NameYourBabe/FRONTSTORE.md

 App description
 ---------------

-Name your babe - The encyclopedia of names, to find THE given name for your baby.
+The encyclopedia of names for parents-to-be to find a name for their baby

 It has never been so easy to find the perfect fitting given name for your babe!
 The app shows you a given name popular in your region.
 You don't like it?
 Simply shake your smartphone, and you will get a new name.